ENSL/ensl.org/DEVELOPMENT.md

 There are some unresolved issues to setup dev env.

 1. Make sure tmp, tmp/sockets, tmp/pids and log exist.
 1. Make sure docker has access to its dirs.
-You might have to `sudo chown -R 999:999 for` for `db/data` if you have permission issues with docker.
+You might have to chown if you have permission issues with docker.

+    sudo chown -R 1000:1000 .
+    sudo chown -R 999:999 db/data

 1. You might have to run migrations manually. `bundle exec rake db:migrate`

 ## Tips